-How Difficult is it proving a controlled substance or Drug DUI?
+How Difficult is it proving a controlled substance or Prescription Drug DUI-D?

+A driving while high on pot or other drug charges are not easy cases in court for many prosecutors.
 A seasoned DUI attorney consistently and successfully has demonstrated that without the presence of alcohol, the state has a much more difficult time making a credible case for driving under the influence.
-This is because it is very difficult for them to prove that the drug (whatever drug you are charged with being under the influence of) actually caused the or any impairment.
-While the legal alcohol limit provides an easy-to-use measuring system or matrix for DUI enforcement, drug DUI arrests are generally much more subjective as opposed to the more “objective” alcohol DUI cases..
+This is because it is very difficult for them to prove that Marijuana (or whatever drug you are charged with being under the influence of) actually caused the or any impairment.
+While the legal alcohol limit provides an easy-to-use measuring system or matrix for DUI enforcement, drug DUI arrests are generally much more subjective as opposed to the more “objective” alcohol DUI cases.

 How Can Legal Drug Use Lead to a DUI?